-If you have suffered any major injury in your car accident, you need to seek out an experienced Virginia accident and injury attorney who will guide you through the process while taking care of the tough, dirty work for you.
+If you have suffered any major injury in a car accident, you need to seek out an experienced Virginia accident and injury attorney who will guide you through the process while taking care of the tough, dirty work for you.

 Here's how we can help you with your car accident case today:

 - Download our free books, 5 Deadly Sins that will Wreck Your Injury Claim and GetItSettled.
 These books can help you start thinking about your car accident case.
 If you have a small car accident case, GetItSettled can show you how to settle this case yourself!

 - Attend our free webinar, GetItSettled University.
 On this webinar, Virginia Trial Attorney Brian Glass and Lisa Derco, ex-defense attorney for a major insurance company, talk about the process of settling your small car accident case without an attorney.

 - Call our office at (703) 584-7277 and speak to one of our staff members about your case.
 You can schedule a consultation with one of our attorneys, or simply ask our Client Care Specialist some questions about your personal injury case.

 - Browse our collection of articles, FAQs, and blog posts about personal injury cases.
 If you don't see your question answered there, fill out a contact form on our website and tell us more about your specific situation.

 The team at BenGlassLaw wants to help you get a fair result for your case so you can get back to living your life.
 Our main office is located in Fairfax, Virginia, but we have additional spaces to meet with you in Virginia.
 Representation in jurisdictions where we are not already licensed is performed in conjunction with local counsel–at no additional legal fees to the client–and with permission of the court.